asyncapi/asyncapi-react/CONTRIBUTING.md

    - [Project structure](./development-guide.md/#project-structure)
    - Tests
    - Updating relevant documents if you add, remove, update props, configuration, or themes
-1. Create a pull request.
+1. Create a PR.

 > **NOTE:** When you add content to the `asyncapi-react` repository, follow the [guidelines](https://github.com/kyma-project/community/tree/master/guidelines/content-guidelines) from the `kyma-project` organization.

-Pull requests are very welcome.
+PRs are very welcome.
 However, if you want to add a new feature, use GitHub issues to discuss your ideas first.

 ## Conventional commits

-This project follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
+This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
 Releasing to GitHub and NPM is done with the support of [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

-Pull requests should have a title that follows the specification, otherwise, merging is blocked.
-If you are not familiar with the specification simply ask maintainers to modify.
-You can also use this cheatsheet if you want:
+PRs should have a title that follows the specification, otherwise, merging is blocked.
+If you are not familiar with the specification simply ask maintainers to modify the PR.
+You can also use this cheatsheet:

 - `fix: ` prefix in the title indicates that PR is a bug fix and PATCH release must be triggered.
 - `feat: ` prefix in the title indicates that PR is a feature and MINOR release must be triggered.